-The Narrative Information Sheet should address the information below and shall not exceed three, single-spaced pages.
+The Application Information Sheet should address the information below and shall not exceed three single-spaced pages.
 Do not include a summary or overview of your narrative/project.
-Any pages submitted over the page limit will not be considered.
-EPA does not consider information in the Narrative Information Sheet to be responses to the ranking criteria.
-Provide the Narrative Information Sheet on the applicant’s official letterhead.
+Any pages submitted over the page limit or information beyond what is requested below will not be considered and may be redacted.
+EPA does not consider information in the Application Information Sheet to be responses to the narrative criteria.
+Provide the Application Information Sheet on the applicant’s official letterhead.
 You will not be penalized if you provide this information to EPA in a different format.

 Applicant Identification Provide the name and full address of the entity applying for funds.
 This is the agency or organization that will receive the grant and be accountable to EPA for the proper expenditure of funds.

+Website URL Provide the website URL of your organization.
+If selected for funding, EPA will include the link to your website on the Brownfields Grant Factsheet Tool.

 Funding Requested

-Grant Type Indicate “Multipurpose”
+Grant Type Indicate “Multipurpose.”

 Federal Funds Requested